-- Act XLIX of 1991 on bankruptcy proceedings and liquidation proceedings (the Bankruptcy Act); - Act CXXXII of 1997 on Hungarian branch offices and commercial representative offices of foreign-registered companies; - Act LXXXVIII of 2014 on insurance business activity; - Act I of 2012 on the Labour Code; - Act V of 2013 on the Civil Code; - Act CXXX of 2016 on the Code of Civil Procedure; - Act XXXVII of 2014 on the further development of the institutional system promoting the security of certain actors of the financial intermediary system; - Act V of 2006 on public company information, company registration and winding-up proceedings (the Companies Act); - Act CCXXXVII of 2013 on Credit Institutions and Financial Enterprises; - Act CXXXIX of 2013 on the National Bank of Hungary; - Government Decree No. 106/1995 (IX 8) on the requirements of environmental and nature protection during liquidation and bankruptcy proceedings; - Act LVIII of 2020 on transitional arrangements connected to the cessation of the state of emergency and on epidemiological preparedness; - · Act XXVIII of 2017 on private international law; - Act LXIV of 2021 on restructuring and on the amendment of certain acts for legal harmonisation (entering into force as of 1 July 2022); - Government Decree No. 345/2021 (VI 18) on the reorganisation of undertakings and the diverging application of the bankruptcy act and the companies act; and - Act XCIX of 2021 on the transitional rules connected to the state of emergency.
+- Act XLIX of 1991 on bankruptcy proceedings and liquidation proceedings (the Bankruptcy Act); - Act CXXXII of 1997 on Hungarian branch offices and commercial representative offices of foreign-registered companies; - Act LXXXVIII of 2014 on insurance business activity; - · Act I of 2012 on the Labour Code; - · Act V of 2013 on the Civil Code; - · Act CXXX of 2016 on the Code of Civil Procedure; - Act XXXVII of 2014 on the further development of the institutional system promoting the security of certain actors of the financial intermediary system; - Act V of 2006 on public company information, company registration and winding-up proceedings (the Companies Act): - · Act CCXXXVII of 2013 on Credit Institutions and Financial Enterprises; - · Act CXXXIX of 2013 on the National Bank of Hungary; - Government Decree No. 106/1995 (IX 8) on the requirements of environmental and nature protection during liquidation and bankruptcy proceedings; - Act LVIII of 2020 on transitional arrangements connected to the cessation of the state of emergency and on epidemiological preparedness; - · Act XXVIII of 2017 on private international law; - Act LXIV of 2021 on restructuring and on the amendment of certain acts for legal harmonisation (the Restructuring Act); and - · Act XCIX of 2021 on the transitional rules connected to the state of emergency.